 Where to stay in Bali?
 Buzzing Towns vs Unspoiled Nature

-You are sure you want to visit Bali this upcoming holiday, but you still haven’t decided whether you want to book a villa in the centre of a buzzing tourist town or if you prefer to stay in a gorgeous nature villa away from crowds.
-Both have pros and cons which doesn’t make it any easier for you to make the right decision.
+Both options are great — they just create a different kind of trip.
 Lucky for you, we know all about villas and Bali, and we are here to help!
 With this blog, we sum it all up to help you book the right Bali villa for your holiday.

 South, East, North, West?